You will learn

 Only Owners, Admins, Managers, and Analysts are able to view flow analytics.
-For more information on user roles, click here.
+For more information, read this article on user roles.

-When you click on any message card, in the lefthand sidebar, you will see a snapshot of analytics from the last 30 days.
-Here, you can see the following:
+When you click on any message card, you will see a snapshot of analytics from the last 30 days in the left-hand sidebar.
+This snapshot shows the following:

-If your flow message is scheduled to send after X number of hours/days, the number of people waiting to receive the scheduled messages will appear here.
+If your flow message is scheduled to send after X number of hours/days, this is the number of people waiting to receive the scheduled messages will appear here.

 - Needs Review

-If your flow message is (or was at some point) in manual mode, the total number of people who are ready to receive the message will appear here.
+If your flow message is (or was at some point) in manual mode, this is the total number of people who are ready to receive the message will appear here.

 Here, you can observe the number of people that have received this message in the last 30 days.

 Here, you can see the number of people who were skipped from receiving a message.
-Typically this is because they failed the flow's filters at send time.
-Learn more about reviewing skipped recipients.
+Typically, this is because they failed the flow's filters at send time.

 - Open Rate (Email Only)